justusbluemer/gtm-guidelines/README.md

 Your proprietary user ID can be okay if only you can trace it back to an individual.
 Nevertheless you should consult with a privacy expert first.

+### Do not push to dataLayer from Google Tag Manager itself

+In most cases it's not a good idea to use `dataLayer.push` in your Custom HTML/JS code inside Google Tag Manager as it can be confusing when events can come from both outside and inside GTM.

+Wherever possible, use the built-in [Tag Sequencing](https://www.simoahava.com/analytics/understanding-tag-sequencing-in-google-tag-manager/) capabilities if you're trying to implement dependencies between tags or if you want to avoid race conditions (s situation where you require things to be processed in a certain order but you can't guarantee that order).

 ## Access management

 Give container publishing access to as few people as possible.
 Everyone who doesn't _absolutely_ need it should have read access.